-It is the responsibility of a student to utilize the Office of Disability Services to identify and request reasonable accommodations in the classroom or laboratory.
+It is the responsibility of students to utilize the Office of Disability Services to identify and request reasonable accommodations in the classroom or laboratory.
 Students are encouraged to be proactive in addressing their learning needs and to discuss their needs with their instructors as early as possible at the beginning of each term.

 Tuition/Financial Aid for Professional Phase

 Withdrawal from the Master of Athletic Training Program

 Withdrawal from the program in either the pre-professional phase (for students in the direct-admit) or the professional phase (two-year M.A.T.R.) is achieved through a written request submitted to the Director of the Athletic Training Program.
 Any student considering withdrawing from the athletic training program is encouraged to meet with the director of the Athletic Training Program and their adviser prior to making a final decision.
 Withdrawal prior to completion of the undergraduate degree may result in delays in graduation, depending on sequence of course work to be completed.
 If withdrawing from the M.A.T.R. program results in students withdrawing from all courses at the university, they must complete the University Withdrawal form, found on the Marquette Central website.

 For additional information on other College of Health Sciences regulations, see the College Academic Regulations section of this bulletin.